micans/bash-utils/README.md

    things like `/* my little list 1) foo 2) bar */` and `"->)(<-"`.
 Still I've found it helpful over the years.
 It checks `{}`, `()` and `[]`.

+- `wordmer.pl` generate all words of length `k` over some alphabet.

+- `tallyho.sh` tally the first `N` sequences of a fastq file, for example to look at index reads.
+   This uses `tally` from [the reaper distribution](https://github.com/micans/reaper).

 ## bash-myutils

 Small functions that I use in `.bash-myutils`.